 There's no shortage of WHOIS lookup tools online.
 Most are wrapped in ads, upsell you domain services, or run on the legacy WHOIS protocol that's now returning patchy results.

 Our tool is different in a few ways.
-It queries RDAP servers directly, so you get structured, current data rather than outdated text.
+It queries RDAP servers directly, so you get structured, current data rather than outdated text, and it falls back to classic WHOIS wherever the directory can't route the query, which is the difference between a real answer and "not registered" on a .uk.com, .io or .de name.
 It's completely free with no account needed.
 It shows EPP status codes with explanations so you don't have to Google what serverTransferProhibited means.
 And it's part of a wider set of free webmaster tools we've built, including meta tag checking, mixed content scanning, robots.txt checking, and sitemap export.

 We built these tools because we run a WordPress hosting company.
 We deal with domain issues, DNS propagation, and security configurations every day.
 These are the checks we do ourselves, packaged up so anyone can use them.